LazarevSlava/IPAdress/.github/pull_request_template.md

 <!-- Example: -->

 # Changed
-- A new component ToggleTodo was added
+- A new component ToggleTodo was added.

 <!-- END_CHANGELOG -->